John R. Lasater: Military assignments

-He enlisted in the U.S. Air Force in March 1952 and received his commission as a second lieutenant through the Air Force Officers' Candidate School at Lackland Air Force Base, Texas, in March 1957.
+He enlisted in the U.S. Air Force in March 1952 and received his commission as a second lieutenant through the Air Force Officer Candidate School at Lackland Air Force Base, Texas, in March 1957.

 His first operational flying assignment was in November 1958 with the 93rd Fighter-Interceptor Squadron at Kirtland Air Force Base, New Mexico.

 In July 1960 he joined the 751st Aircraft Control and Warning Squadron at Mount Laguna Air Force Station, Californian, where he remained until December 1961.

 Lasater began service in Southeast Asia in May 1967 where he flew RF-4C's with the 16th Tactical Reconnaissance Squadron, Tan Son Nhut Air Base, Republic of Vietnam.
 While there he completed 221 combat missions, 100 over North Vietnam, and compiled 485 combat hours.
 Following his Vietnam service he served in Europe (Great Britain and West Germany) in both tactical reconnaissance and tactical fighter units.

 After graduation from the U.S. National War College in June 1974 he served as a special assistant for joint matters and chairman of the North Atlantic Treaty Organization Initiatives and Action Group in the Directorate of Plans and Policy, Headquarters U.S. Air Force, Washington, D.C.
 While in this position, he also served, beginning in March 1975, as chief of the Europe/North Atlantic Treaty Organization Division within the directorate.
 In April 1976 General Lasater was assigned as executive assistant to the deputy commander in chief, U.S. European Command, Stuttgart-Vaihingen, Germany.

 From June 1978 to June 1979, he served as commander of the Strategic Air Command's 4th Air Division at Francis E. Warren Air Force Base, Wyoming.
 In addition to the 90th Strategic Missile Wing at Warren, the division included the 44th Strategic Missile Wing; the 28th Bombardment Wing at Ellsworth Air Force Base, South Dakota; and the 55th Strategic Reconnaissance Wing at Offutt Air Force Base, Nebraska.

 General Lasater returned to Washington, D.C., as the senior military adviser to the U.S. Arms Control and Disarmament Agency of the State Department.
 He was also the acting U.S. Commissioner to the 19th and 20th U.S. and Union of Soviet Socialists Republics Standing Consultative commissions.